HomieApplication/Homie/README.md

 This project is being maintained by four friends from [AGH - University of Science and Technology](https://www.agh.edu.pl/en) in Cracow, and any help with issues and pull requests are always appreciated.

 ## Installation
 You can install [Expo Go](https://expo.dev/client) on your IOS or Android device.
-Subsequently run our application by scanning QR code from [this link](https://expo.dev/@kubijaku/Homie?release-channel=9000)
+Subsequently run our application by scanning QR code from the special linkg you ( you can get it from one of contributors )

 ## General Usage
 Register to our application through ...TODO